 However, the major aim of every debt collection agency is to recover creditors’ unpaid debt such as:

 - Personal loans

 As a result, debt collection agencies adopt different strategies for recovering outstanding debt based on the behaviour of each debtor.

-That said, you will receive prior notification before a debt collector contacts you.
-Usually, the notification will include the name of the collector, your creditor name and the amount you owe.
+That said, you need to notify your debtors before handing them to a debt collector.
+Usually, the notification will include the name of the collector, your name, and the amount your debtors owe.

-After recovering the outstanding debt, the creditor pays the collector a percentage of the debt as compensation.
+After recovering the outstanding debt, you will pay the collector a percentage of the debt as compensation.

 Who Can a Debt Collector Contact?

 A debt collector can contact anyone who a creditor reported owing an outstanding debt.

 To this end, a debt collector can go to any length to contact a debtor through their mobile number, employer, relatives, friends, or even neighbours.